rdybka/vht/doc/vht.1.md

 interpolate tempo from last one.

 ## Mandy
-Mandy, if active, will strum it's track with playhead based on bearing of an imaginary turtle trapped on boundary of a low-iteration wobbling fractal.
-Tinkering introduces chaos.
-Good luck.
+Mandy, if active, will introduce chaos by strumming it's track based on bearing of an imaginary fractal riding turtle (ifrt).
+It works best at max 10 iterations.
+Moving mouse while holding e will shift something I don't really understand in formula and introduce shapes and stuff.
+The shift can also be wobbled at given speed and velocity (jsx, jvx, jsy, jvy).
+The ifrt may complain when algo bails out, often indicating you're doing it wrong.

 ## Probbies and randies
 Turning on probs (ctrl+5) for a track, reveals the probability (in %).
-Mid-clicking and dragging velocity or time edits their randies.
+Mid-clicking and dragging velocity or time edits their randie ranges.

 ## Rendering
 All rendering depends on jack_capture.
 Live mode will record what you hear in real-time.
 The other three modes